Custody Models

 Disadvantages

-• Trust in QuantumSafe + KMS provider
+• Trust in QuantumSafe + AWS KMS

 • Requires network connectivity for signing